ajoalenjeen/PLAYER-ENGAGEMENT-ANALYSIS-AND-PREDICTION/README.md

 ## 🔑 Key Findings

-1. **Session frequency and playtime are the strongest engagement predictors.** Feature importance analysis ranks behavioral metrics far above demographic features — how players *behave* matters more than who they *are*.

-2. **In-game purchase behavior correlates strongly with engagement level.** Players who make in-game purchases are disproportionately concentrated in the high-engagement group, suggesting purchases are both a *signal* of engagement and a potential *driver*.
+1. **SessionsPerWeek is the dominant predictor of engagement**, followed by AvgSessionDurationMinutes. *How often* and *how long* players engage is the single strongest signal of engagement level.

+2. **AchievementsUnlocked and PlayerLevel are secondary drivers.** Progression metrics matter, but well below raw activity metrics.

-3. **Demographic features (age, gender, location) have minimal predictive power.** This is a useful negative finding — retention efforts should focus on behavioral interventions, not demographic targeting.
+3. **Demographics (Age, Gender, Location) have minimal predictive power** — retention efforts should focus on behavioral interventions, not demographic targeting.

+4. **In-game purchases matter only marginally.** Counterintuitive given the assumption that purchasers should be more engaged — worth investigating further.

-4. **Random Forest and XGBoost both achieve strong classification performance**, with tree-based models outperforming linear baselines on this multi-class engagement task.
+5. **Tree-based models (Random Forest, XGBoost) outperformed linear baselines** on this multi-class engagement task.

 ---